thephpleague/flysystem/readme.md

 ## Enjoy

-Oh and if you've come down this far, you might as well follow me on [twitter](https://twitter.com/frankdejonge).
+Oh, and if you've come down this far, you might as well follow me on [twitter](https://twitter.com/frankdejonge).